thienan2003bt/EnglishVocabGallery/readme.md

 ✅ Using **Dotenv** dependency for creating environment constants.
 ✅ Using **Nodemon** dependency for developing source code.
 ✅ Using **Sequelize, Sequelize-cli** dependency for for setting up ORM - Object Relational Mapping.
+✅ Using **Passport, Passport Local and Express Session** dependency for authentication.

 ### 📍Database